-- Student was born before January 1,2000. - Student is a veteran or currently serving on active duty in US Armed Forces for purposes other than training - Student is currently or has been a ward of the court since the age of 13, emancipated minor, both parents are deceased, in legal guardianship as determined by the student's state of legal

-- residence, unaccompanied youth or homeless or at risk of being homeless (verified by high school counselor, clergy, homeless shelter, etc. - Student has a child who receives more than half of their support. - · Student is married.
+- Student was born before January 1,2002. - Student is a veteran or currently serving on active duty in US Armed Forces for purposes other than training - Student is currently or has been a ward of the court since the age of 13, emancipated minor, both parents are deceased, in legal guardianship as determined by the student's state of legal residence, unaccompanied youth or homeless or at risk of being homeless (verified by high school counselor, clergy, homeless shelter, etc. - Student has a child who receives more than half of their support. - · Student is married. - · Student has a bachelor's degree.